Pink Gin

 DAYS TO GERMINATION: 14-21 days at 65-70°F (18-21°C).

-SOWING: Transplant (recommended): Sow 10-12 weeks before last frost.
-Do not cover seed as light is required for germination.
+SOWING: Transplant (recommended): Sow 10-12 weeks before planting out.
+Light is required for germination.
+Do not cover seeds or, to hold seed in place, cover lightly with fine vermiculite.
 Bottom water or mist to avoid covering the seed with displaced soil.
 Transplant into cell packs or larger containers after the first true leaves appear, 15-20 days after sowing.
-Harden-off and transplant outside after the last frost.
+Harden off and transplant outside after the last frost.
 Direct seed: Sow as soon as soil can be worked, only in areas with long growing seasons.
 Do not cover seed as light is required for germination.
 Keep soil moist.

 LIGHT PREFERENCE: Sun/Part Shade.